okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/apps/index.md

 #### AppLinks Object

-Each application defines 1 or more appLinks that can be published.
-AppLinks can be disabled by setting the link value to `false` .
+Each application defines one or more appLinks that can be published.
+You can disable AppLinks by setting the link value to `false`.

 ### Application Credentials Object

 Specifies credentials and scheme for the application's `signOnMode`.

-> Note: To update the app you can provide just the [Signing Credential Object](#signing-credential-object) instead of the entire Application Credential Object.
+> Note: To update the app, you can provide just the [Signing Credential Object](#signing-credential-object) instead of the entire Application Credential Object.

 | Property         | Description                                                                                                    | DataType                                                  | Nullable | Default         | MinLength | MaxLength | Validation |
 | ---------------- | -------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------- | -------- | --------------- | --------- | --------- | ---------- |